-Coming soon Self-paced · Ages 1–3
+Now available Self-paced · Ages 1–3

 Toddler years: language, autonomy, and big feelings.

 The flagship Growing Minds Science class.
-A self-paced, research-based look at what's actually happening underneath toddler behavior — and a few calmer ways to respond to meltdowns, "no," and the explosion of new words.
+A self-paced, research-based look at what's actually happening underneath toddler behavior, and a few calmer ways to respond to meltdowns, "no," and the explosion of new words.

 Who this class is for